Kernel Methods for Causal Functions: Dose, Heterogeneous, and Incremental Response Curves: Conditional expectation operator proof

 \section{Conditional expectation operator proof}

-In this appendix, we prove Proposition~\ref{theorem:conditional}, improving the rate of \cite{singh2019kernel} from $n^{-\frac{1}{2}\frac{c-1}{c+1}}$ to $n^{-\frac{1}{2}\frac{c-1}{c+1/b}}$.
-Our consideration of Hilbert-Schmidt norm departs from \cite{park2020measure,talwai2022sobolev}, who study surrogate risk and operator norm, respectively.
+In this supplement, we prove Proposition~\ref{theorem:conditional}, improving the rate of \cite{singh2019kernel} from $n^{-(c-1)/\{2(c+1)\}}$ to $n^{-(c-1)/\{2(c+1/b)\}}$.
+Our consideration of Hilbert--Schmidt norm departs from \cite{park2020measure,talwai2022sobolev}, who study surrogate risk and operator norm, respectively.
 Our assumptions also depart from \cite{singh2019kernel,park2020measure,talwai2022sobolev}.
 Instead, we directly generalize the assumptions of \cite{fischer2017sobolev} from the standard kernel ridge regression to the generalized kernel ridge regression that we use to estimate a conditional mean embedding.
+Our rate matches the minimax optimal rate shown in contemporaneous work of \cite{li2022optimal}, who also study the misspecified case.
+We focus on the well specified case for reasons described in Section~\ref{sec:detail}, and employ a simpler proof strategy.

 To lighten notation, we suppress the indexing of conditional expectation operators and conditional mean embeddings by $\ell$.
 Furthermore, to lighten notation, we abbreviate $\mathcal{L}_2=\mathcal{L}_2(\mathcal{H}_{\mathcal{A}},\mathcal{H}_{\mathcal{B}})$.
 In the simplified notation,